rhyslwells/Data-Archive/content/standardised/Isolated Forests.md

 aliases:
   - iForest
   - anomaly isolation
-  - isolation tree
 category: Machine Learning
+importance:
+engagement:
+recency_of_interest: 2024-09-26
 ---

 >[!Summary]
-> Isolation Forest (iForest) is an [[Ensemble model]]-based method used for anomaly detection.
+> Isolation Forest (iForest) is an [[Model Ensembling]]-based method used for anomaly detection.
 It operates by isolating data points using a series of random binary splits.
 >
->The key idea is that [[outliers|anomalies]], being rare and different, are easier to isolate and thus require fewer splits.
+>The key idea is that [[Outliers|anomalies]], being rare and different, are easier to isolate and thus require fewer splits.
 >
 >Mathematically, the isolation of a point is captured by the path length in a decision tree, where shorter paths indicate anomalies.
 The algorithm constructs multiple isolation trees, and the ==anomaly score of a point== is determined by the average path length across all trees.
 >